dmoonmake/HarvestHub/README.md

     DB_PORT=5432

 7. **Set up the database schema**:
 Use the provided SQL script to set up the database schema.
-Open your PostgreSQL client, connect to the harvesthub database, and run the following script:
+Open your PostgreSQL client, connect to the harvesthub database, and run the following script,

     ```sh
     -- PostgreSQL database schema setup for HarvestHub